What is the efficiency of an air conditioner and how can one calculate how efficient an air conditioner is?

 What is EER?

-The Energy Efficiency Ratio – EER – is a term generally used to define cooling efficiency of unitary air-conditioning and heat pump system.
+The Energy Efficiency Ratio – EER – is a term generally used to define the cooling efficiency of unitary air-conditioning and heat pump systems.

 The efficiency is determined at a single rated condition specified by an appropriate equipment standard and is defined as the ratio of net cooling capacity – or heat removed in Btu/h – to the total input rate of electric power applied – in Watts.
 The units of EER are Btu/Wh.